 The impact a tornado has isn't all caused by atmospheric conditions: The states within Dixie Alley have a higher population density than the Great Plains and Tornado Alley.
 There are a number of fast-growing cities in the Southeast, so more people are affected when a twister passes through.
 (Atlanta, for example, has grown by 40 percent since 2000.)
 Also, more people live in mobile homes in Dixie Alley, and this type of housing is more vulnerable than houses with foundations and basements.

 Despite the seeming increase in tornadoes, it's more about perception than reality.
-Since the middle of the 20th century, "there is no discernable trend in either the frequency of or fatalities associated with strong and violent tornadoes," according to the Southeast Regional Climate Center.
+Since the middle of the 20th century, "there is no discernible trend in either the frequency of or fatalities associated with strong and violent tornadoes," according to the Southeast Regional Climate Center.